wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

 | **Wallarm API** | | |
 | [Access to Wallarm API](../api/overview.md) | Yes | Yes |

-`⁕` - can be added as a separate subscription to a corresponding module.
+`⁕` Features may operate **Partially** when they depend on unavailable functionality, e.g. WAAP protects APIs partially because it analyzes requests sent via the limited set of API protocols.

-!!! info "Partially available features"
+To activate a subscription plan, please send a request to [sales@wallarm.com](mailto:sales@wallarm.com).
+Subscription cost will be determined based on the chosen plan, its period, and [incoming traffic volume](../admin-en/operation/learn-incoming-request-number.md).

-    Features marked as **Partially** available are so because their operation depends on other features unavailable under the selected subscription.
-For instance, WAAP protects APIs partially because it analyzes requests sent via the limited set of API protocols and uses the limited set of tools for analysis.
+Information about an active plan is displayed in Wallarm Console → **Settings** → [**Subscriptions**](../user-guides/settings/subscriptions.md).

-### Subscription notifications
+## Subscription notifications

 Wallarm notifies **Administrators** and **Global Administrators** of your account via emails about any issues with a subscription: